Adjoint Matching: Fine-tuning Flow and Diffusion Generative Models with Memoryless Stochastic Optimal Control: Related work

 \paragraph{Fine-tuning from human feedback.} There are two main overarching approaches to RLHF: the \textit{reward-based} approach \citep{ziegler2020finetuning,stiennon2020learning,ouyang2022training,bai2022training} and \textit{direct preference optimization} (DPO; \cite{rafailov2023direct}).
 The reward-based approach \citep{ziegler2020finetuning,stiennon2020learning,ouyang2022training,bai2022training} consists in learning the reward model $r(x)$ from human preference data, and then solving a maximum entropy RL problem with rewards produced by $r(x)$.
 DPO merges the two previous steps into one: there is no need to learn $r(x)$ as human preference data is directly used to fine-tune the model.
 However, DPO is typically only applied with a filtered dataset, and does not work explicitly with a reward model.
 Furthermore, for flow and diffusion models specifically, it is possible to differentiate the reward function, so there is a larger emphasis on reward-based approaches.

 \paragraph{Fine-tuning for diffusion models.} Among existing reward-based diffusion fine-tuning methods, \citet{fan2023optimizing} interpret the denoising process as a multi-step decision-making task and use policy gradient algorithms to fine-tune diffusion samplers. \citet{black2024training} makes use of proximal policy gradients for fine-tuning but this does not make use of the differentiability of the reward model. \citet{fan2023dpok} also consider KL-regularized rewards \eqref{eq:kl_regularized_interpretation} but do not make the critical connection to the tilted distribution \eqref{eq:p_star_info} that we flesh out in \Cref{sec:value_function_bias_problem}.
 The fine-tuning algorithms of \cite{xu2023imagereward,clark2024directly} directly take gradients of the reward model and use heuristics to try to stay close to the original base generative model, but their behavior is not well understood and unrelated to the tilted distribution: \cite{xu2023imagereward} takes gradients of the reward applied on the denoised sample at different points in time, and \cite{clark2024directly} backpropagates the reward function through all or part of the diffusion trajectory.
 Finally, \cite{uehara2024finetuning} also fine-tune diffusion models with the goal of sampling from the tilted distribution \eqref{eq:p_star_info}, but their approach is much more involved than ours as it requires learning a value function, and solving two stochastic optimal control problems.
+Additional reward fine-tuning works include \cite{bruna2024posterior}, that provide theoretical guarantees to sample from the tilted distribution when the reward is a quadratic function, and \cite{zhang2024improving}, that propose a reward fine-tuning algorithm for the GFlowNet architecture.